mrOranger/RxJs/3. Common Operators/README.md

 <p align="center">
     <img src="../assets/3.
 Common Operators/Scan.png" alt="Scan Operator" style="width:100%">
 </p>

+The figure representing `scan` is quite similar to previous which represents `reduce`, however, as we can observe and supposing that the curry is 0, each time a new circle is emitted, whose value is the sum of the updated curry and the corresponding emitted circle's value from the source.

 If we would like to rewrite the previous example using `scan`, we have to replace all the occurrences of `reduce` with `scan`, as shown in the file [**scan.ts**](./scan.ts), however, the output of the Observer would be different since each intermediate value is emitted and shown in the console.